thewh1teagle/phonikud/README.md

 ## Limitiation

-- The library depends on text with nikud,
+- The library depends on text with nikud
 - the following hard to predict even from text with nikud
   - `Milel` -
       position of `Hat'ama` / `Stress`.